-4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within 3 weeks of joining the school.
+- 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within three weeks of joining the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
-The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children.
-Staff will also receive on-line safety training as this is part of the overarching safeguarding approach of our school.

-4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
-In order to achieve this, we will ensure that:

-all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training;

-- all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - Safeguarding is discussed as the first item on all staff meeting agendas and concerns, training, support is offered if necessary

-4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+The training will also include information about whistleblowing in respect of concerns about another adult's behaviour and suitability to work with children.
+Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school. - 4.3 In addition to the safeguarding induction, we will ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education'.
+In order to achieve this, we will ensure that: - all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - Safeguarding is discussed as the first item on all staff meeting agendas and concerns, training, support is offered if necessary - A second InSET session is held in January for all staff to attend to use other stand-alone training units - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
 (See Appendix 2).
-Leaflet about safeguarding will be available for all visitors to our school from the school's office.

-4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+Leaflet about safeguarding will be available for all visitors to our school from the school's office and there is a display in the foyer of all settings with pictures of the DSLs. - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-All staff are encouraged to access e-courier weekly, staff have termly updates regarding safeguarding training.
-Office staff will attend seminars regarding attendance.
-DSL's are part of and help to run cluster DSL meetings, Local Safeguarding Children's Groups.
+[It is recommended that you describe how you will do this e.g. accessing e-courier and disseminating national and local updates to staff, attendance at DSL network meetings, Local Safeguarding Children's Groups, Personal Development].